silasmcnutt/Sports-Calendar-Creator/README.md

 </details>

 ## Support

-If you have any questions or suggestions regaerding the spreadsheet, please feel free to reach out and message me on Discord.
+If you have any questions or suggestions regarding the spreadsheet, please feel free to reach out and message me on Discord.
 My username is `mcsilas.` (yes, the period is included).

 ## License

 This project is licensed under the terms of the [MIT](https://github.com/silasmcnutt/ultimate-coaster-spreadsheet/blob/main/LICENSE.txt) license.